rfporter/Modbus-Master/Documentation/ReadMe.txt

 Description:
 This package contains an open source Modbus master library for LabVIEW.
-This has been developed as a replacement for NI Modbus V1.2.1 and provide an open source alternative to the NI Modbus Community API.
+This has been developed as a replacement for NI Modbus V1.2.1 and provide an open source alternative to the NI Modbus Community API (which is now also open source).

 It supports RTU, ASCII and TCP modes with the following function codes:
 0x01 - Read Coils